Azure/ato-toolkit/stig/linux/README.md

-This page has now been deprecated and will not reflect latest changes.
+> **ATTENTION**: This page has now been deprecated and will not reflect latest changes.
 [Please click here to be re-directed to new page.](https://docs.microsoft.com/en-us/azure/azure-government/documentation-government-stig-linux-vm)

 # Deploy Azure Virtual Machine (Linux) and apply STIG